concept-graphs/concept-graphs/README.md

 That's all for now, we will keep updating this README with more information as we go.

+## Misc

+To stop a script early, you can use the `concept-graphs/conceptgraph/hydra_configs/early_exit.json` file.
+If you set `early_exit: true` in the file, then the script will exit early after the current iteration is finished.
+This is useful if you want to stop the script early, but still save the results from the current iteration.

 ## Troubleshooting

 Sometimes for X11 or Qt related errors, I had to put this in my bashrc file to fix it